costycnc/js-load-file-save-file-javascript-html/README.md

 For principiants open files and read modify data of file and save result perhaps is one of more exciting things in all javascript language programming.

-In this example you find how read files as different data
+In this example you find how save file as different data
                	       //data url

 	               //data:,Hello%2C%20World%21
 	               //data:text/plain;base64,SGVsbG8sIFdvcmxkIQ==